The Midpoint

 All of the regular characters from past books are there, and a couple of new ones are added.

 Like young Josh Cole, a thirteen-year-old, who hires Mac to find his stolen coin collection.
-A seemingly trivial case to open the story, yet the conclusion pivots on the information he gains helping the young lad.
+A seemingly trivial case to open the story, yet the conclusion pivots on the information he gains from helping the young lad.

 Cynthia Tanner and Joe Mason are state and federal employees, respectively, working hard on the development of Australia’s first high-speed rail network.

-You can also pre-order now at Amazon | Apple | Kobo | Barnes&Noble
+You can buy now at Amazon | Apple | Kobo | Barnes&Noble

 Leave a Reply